 The next time you’re in a meeting, try to give your full attention to the speaker and listen to them with compassion and openness.
-If your mind wanders off or you are catching yourself thinking about your to-do-list, bring your attention back to the speaker.
+If your mind wanders off or you catch yourself thinking about your to-do list, bring your attention back to the speaker.
 Try to be open and interested in what they are saying.
-When they stop talking, ask them an open question such as “tell me more about it” or “what do you think”.
+When they stop talking, ask them an open question such as “Tell me more about it” or “What do you think?”
 Resist the urge to immediately jump in with your opinion.

 When we’re dealing with the unknown or there are setbacks, people to get triggered into fight or flight mode, the “caveman” response.
 If you notice this happening, take a few conscious breaths through your nostrils, inhaling deeply all the way into your abdomen.
 Exhale through your mouth with pursed lips.
 Count to two on your inhale and elongate your exhale by counting to four.
 The key is to make your exhale slightly longer than your inhale.

 The combined skills of a team are always better than individuals’ qualities added together.
-Notice if you have a tendency of wanting to control everything and everyone around you.
+Notice if you have a tendency to want to control everything and everyone around you.
 Mindfulness practice encourages letting go, by observing what arises in the present moment, without being attached to it.

 By following these steps to mindfulness, you can remain flexible and able to innovate when needed.
 You’ll also be able to influence your colleagues to do the same.